TheUnderTaker11/Demonic-Intervention/README.md

 # Demonic-Intervention
-Magic mod centered around making deals with demons to increase your own power.
+Magic mod centered around using the powers of evil to increase your own power.

 Very WIP, any suggestions are VERY welcome.